visit/galaxy-docs/_includes/availability-activity.md

       "TotalResults": 1
     }
   ],
-  "SearchId": "2608ec73-7b58-4dc0-8f67-4d0428d5051f",
+  "SearchId": "2121as12-1a2s-1s2a-2a1s-12as21sa12as",
-  "ExpirationDate": "2018-12-21T15:15:46.2172447+01:00",
+  "ExpirationDate": "2019-01-29T15:15:46.2172447+01:00",
-  "TotalResults": 1
+  "TotalResults": 2
 }
 ```

-This is a **POST** request that requires a filter with a valid (non-expired) SearchId.
-The filter otherwise has the same constraints as in the original <a href="https://visit.github.io/galaxy-docs/#activity">Activity availability</a> search.
+This is a **POST** request that requires a filter with a valid (non-expired) `SearchId`.
+The filter otherwise has the same constraints as in the original <a href="https://visit.github.io/galaxy-docs/#availability---activity">Activity availability</a> search.
 You can see a bare minimum version of this search in the examples.
 IMPORTANT: Paging is 0-indexed.

 ### HTTP Request